ms1963/SleepyPico/README.md

-    const uint wakeup_pin = 15     // GPIO Pin to wait for high signal edges in DORMANT mode. const bool edge       = true;  // we are waiting for leading edge on WAKEUP_PIN. const bool active     = true;  // WAKEUP_PIN is in active high mode.
+    const uint wakeup_pin = 15     // GPIO Pin to wait for high signal edges in DORMANT mode. const bool edge       = true;  // we are waiting for a signal on the wakeup_pin. const bool active     = true;  // wakeup_pin is in active high mode.

     void setup() {